HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 - Monthly expenses.
 What are they?
 If you have an annual expense, simply divide it by 12 to get your monthly average.

 I mean ... you can't just create things and expect people to flock to you in large hoards!
 (Speaking of hoards, I had a terrible nightmare last night which involved hoards of terrifying zombies coming after me!)
 If you're working hard to create awesome content/products than you need to make sure to get the word out!
+Write down your specific strategies for:

 - Social media strategy.
 What is it?
 Write down which social media platforms that you'll use and record your strategy for each!
 For example, for Instagram you could write something like, '"spend 10 minutes a day liking, commenting and interacting on Instagram and post at least 1 awesome image a day."

 - Marketing.
 What are you gonna do in the next 6-12 months to spread the word about your awesome-ness?
 Think about both online and offline ideas!
+(Btw if you're not using Pinterest strategically then you are missing out!
+It is FREE marketing and my biggest source of traffic.)

-8. Record your blog + biz guidelines.
+8. Record your business guidelines.

 Doesn't that sound official?
 Hehehe.
 (Well it totally is!!!)
 You might be tempted to skip over this, but don't!
 It'll save you pain and frustration down the road, plus it'll make things run smoother, I promise!
+So you'll want to be sure to write down things such as:

 - Your workflow.
 Creating a solid workflow is a HUGE timesaver in the long run and ensures consistency throughout your brand!
 Take some time to write down each and every step of your different business workflows.
 Examples of different workflows might include: the steps you go through with a design client from start to finish, the steps you use to edit your photos, the steps you use for each blog post (before and after) the steps you use for posting on social media, etc. (P.S.
 I also wrote a post on how to speed up your blog's workflow!)